christgau/wsdd/README.md

      This is useful in cases where the logging mechanism, like systemd on Linux, automatically prepend a date and process name plus ID to the log message.

+ * `-p`, `--preserve-case`

+     Preserve the hostname as it is.
+Without this option, the hostname is converted as follows.
+For workgroup environments (see `-w`) the hostname is made upper case by default.
+Vice versa it is made lower case for usage in domains (see `-d`).

  * `-4`, `--ipv4only` (see below)
  * `-6`, `--ipv6only`

      Restrict to the given address family.
 If both options are specified no addreses will be available and wsdd will exit.

 ## Example Usage